AtnNn/atnnn.com/posts/ipfs-hosting.markdown

 ## Enjoy IPFS

-Now my website is available over IPFS, just like may others such as [neocities.org](https://neocities.org/permanent-web) and [ipfs.pics](https://ipfs.pics/).
+Now my website is available over IPFS, just like many others such as [neocities.org](https://neocities.org/permanent-web) and [ipfs.pics](https://ipfs.pics/).
 But hosting websites is not the only thing IPFS can do.
 I've also used IPFS for other projects, as a